-The public defence of a doctoral thesis is initiated by the department submitting a request to the faculty office, generally through the supervisor or head of subject.
-The request must be received at least six weeks prior to the public defence of the doctoral thesis, but preferably earlier.
+The public defence of a doctoral thesis is initiated by the department submitting a request to the faculty office.
+The request is to be signed by both the supervisor and the head of department (or equivalent) and must be received at least six weeks prior to the public defence of the doctoral thesis, but preferably earlier.
 The request form is available on the faculties' website.

 A suitable venue must be booked before the request is submitted.

 The proposal for external reviewer and examining committee members is to be justified in the request.